Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Confidence challenges

-Imposter syndrome, low confidence, and self-doubt are all common when writing a book, especially as a first time author.
-You might think, "Who am I to write a book?" or "What if people think it's terrible?"
+Imposter syndrome, low confidence, and self-doubt are common when writing a book, especially as a first time author.
+You might think, “Who am I to write a book?” or “What if people think it’s terrible?”

 It's normal to feel like this, but try not to let it stop you from completing your masterpiece.